natcap/invest.users-guide/source/reservoirhydropowerproduction.rst

 Appendix B: Calibration of Water Yield Model
 ============================================

 The water yield model is based on a simple water balance where it is assumed that all water in excess of evaporative loss arrives at the outlet of the watershed.
-The model is an annual average time step simulation tool applied at the pixel level but reported at the sub-basin level.
+The model is an annual average time step simulation tool applied at the pixel level but reported at the subwatershed level.
 A first run model calibration should be performed using 10 year average input data.
 For example, if water yield model simulations are being performed under a 1990 land use scenario, climate data (total precipitation and potential evapotranspiration) from 1985 to 1995 should be averaged and used with the 1990 land use map.
 The other inputs, root restricting layer depth and plant available water content are less susceptible to temporal variability so any available data for these parameters may be used.
 Observed flow data should be collected from a station furthest downstream in the watershed.
 As with the climate data, a 10 year average should be used for model calibration.
 Gauge data is often provided in flow units (i.e m\ :sup:`3`\ /s).
 Since the model calculates water volume, the observed flow data should be converted into units of m\ :sup:`3`\ /year.
 Note, to ensure accuracy, the watershed input being used in the water yield model should have the same approximate area as the contributing watershed area provided with the observed flow data.
 When assessing the overall accuracy of the model, the mean water yield for the watershed should be compared with the observed depth at the outlet.
 In nested watersheds or adjacent watersheds, calibration could be carried out on one or two stations (watersheds) and validation of these calibrated watersheds could be carried on the other watershed(s).

 Before the user starts the calibration process, we highly recommended sensitivity analysis using the observed runoff data.
 The sensitivity analysis will define the parameters that influence model outputs the most.
 The calibration can then focus on highly sensitive parameters followed by less sensitive ones.